Skip to main content

 About us

-The Chaplaincy team includes representative ministers from the major Christian and Muslim faiths.
+The Chaplaincy team includes representative ministers from various traditions.
 We work with faith advisors and trained volunteers from a wide range of faith backgrounds and traditions, to provide respectful and comprehensive spiritual care to all our patients, families and staff.

 We can offer advice on cultural and religious issues and concerns related to all aspects of hospital care.
 We can also contact local or nominated ministers, priests or faith leaders for you or your family members.